jonathan-vella/scripts/README.md

-# Just a bunch of scripts which I either created or copied.
+# Just a bunch of scripts which I either created or borrowed from somewhere else (many thanks for the authros!)